wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 5.1.5 =
 * Working to make sitemap and favicon work for wp engine
+* Improving the rank check to prevent IP block

 = 5.1.4 =
 * Fixed the Google Rank check if not admin